 -refresh-only option is available only in Terraform v0.15.4

-Hands-on: Try the Use Refresh-Only Mode to Sync Terraform State tutorial on HashiCorp Learn.
+Hands-on: Try the Use Refresh-Only Mode to Sync Terraform State tutorial.

 -refresh=false- Disables the default behavior of synchronizing the Terraform state with remote objects before checking for configuration changes.
 This can make the planning operation faster by reducing the number of remote API requests.
 However, setting

 refresh=falsecauses Terraform to ignore external changes, which could result in an incomplete or incorrect plan.
 You cannot use

 refresh=falsein refresh-only planning mode because it would effectively disable the entirety of the planning operation.

 -replace=ADDRESS- Instructs Terraform to plan to replace the resource instance with the given address.
 This is helpful when one or more remote objects have become degraded, and you can use replacement objects with the same configuratation to align with immutable infrastructure patterns.
 Terraform will use a "replace" action if the specified resource would normally cause an "update" action or no action at all.
 Include this option multiple times to replace several objects at once.
 You cannot use

 -destroyoption, and it is only available from Terraform v0.15.2 onwards.
 For earlier versions, use

 terraform taintto achieve a similar result.

 -target=ADDRESS- Instructs Terraform to focus its planning efforts only on resource instances which match the given address and on any objects that those instances depend on.